 |Figure 3.
 All of the images decoded with the 2010 Wilton Windmill algorithm.|

 Image 1 shows the cartoon form of a biped extending a three-fingered hand toward us, perhaps in greeting.
 Images 2 and 3 also show a bipedal figure with a hand apparently raised in greeting.
 Image 4 was interpreted as the head and shoulders of a rabbit-like figure.
 Image 5 was recognized as the front view of a helmeted or long-haired child riding a tricycle.
 Image 6 is the profile of a seated animal with a long tail, and Image 7 contains the profiles of two people possibly engaged in some workplace activity.

 The images appear to be representations of forms of life around us, some familiar and some not.
-Warren's account suggests that alien beings have been communicating directly with select people on earth, at least since 1980.
+They suggest that someone has been communicating in this manner with select people on earth, at least since 1980.
 Perhaps tentative communication with a wider audience continued in 2002 via the decoded Images 1-3 from the Crabwood and Wilton Windmill crop formations, respectively.
 All appear to offer greetings.
 The figure in Image 4 has the appearance of a rabbit from a child's book by Beatrice Potter.
 The rabbit, the child on a tricycle, the seated dog or cat, and the workplace scene may merely be symbols intended to promote a non-threatening atmosphere.